 This year the eco council have split into two smaller groups.
-Mrs Bowie leads the KS2 group and Mrs Wiseman leads the EYFS and KS1 group.
-We are aiming to maintain our green award status as an eco-school and build on the work we have done in previous years.
-We are very proud to be an eco-school and all of our eco councillors are committed to making our school more eco-friendly and having a positive impact on the world we live in.
+Mrs Bowie leads the KS2 group and Miss Lowe leads the EYFS and KS1 group.
+We are aiming to maintain our green award with a mertit status as an eco-school and build on the work we have done in previous years.
+We are very proud to be an eco-school and all of our eco team are committed to making our school more eco-friendly and having a positive impact on the world we live in.

 - Each class voted for their representative.

-- The eco councillors met with Mrs Bowie and Mrs Wiseman to complete an eco-review of our school.
+- The eco team met with Mrs Bowie and Miss Lowe to complete an eco-review of our school.

-- The key stage two eco councillors met to discuss our eco-review and decide which 3 areas they wanted to focus on.
+- The key stage two team met to discuss our eco-review and decide which 3 areas they wanted to focus on.

 - They decided on: